Acura Integra Insurance Rates

 Rates are averaged for all Acura Integra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers with multiple at-fault accidents may pay on average $1,720 more each year for auto insurance
+- Drivers with multiple at-fault accidents pay an average of $1,720 more every year to insure an Acura Integra

 From the information above, you now know that Acura is expensive to insure only if you’re a higher-risk driver.
 Compare Integra car insurance rates right now by entering your ZIP code into our FREE quote tool below.